Yxwww/yuxi-site/posts/redux.md

 ### Immutable data

 Dealing with immutable data is not the most intuitive in JS due to there's no built in immutable data types.
-There are various solutions to enable developers to work with actual immutable data structures in JS; however, the cost of doing so is expensive and unnecessary imo.
+There are various solutions to enable developers to work with actual immutable data structures in JS; however, the cost of doing so is expensive and unnecessary.
 We can be trained and diciplined knowing when to meddle with the data structures.

 Challenges to consider:

-- Treating data as if it's immutable versus actually making it immutable.
+- Treating data as if it's immutable versus actually making it
 - Mutate for performance if needed but maintain the immutability at the correct boundaries.
 - Understand the performance trade-off and how to minimize its impact.

-No matter how hard we try, to make an application sing is it's side effects.
-Animations, saving data, rendering something to screen.
-Although, that will will go way beyound the topics of this post.
-I will leave a placeholder [here](/post/sideeffects) to talk about it.
+To make an application sing is it's side effects such as network, rendering, and user interactions.
+Although, sideeffects management is a beast, I will leave a placeholder [here](/post/sideeffects) to discuss it further.

-## Yes, you may not need redux.

-> Though tools may adapt to circumstance, the essence of their purpose remains unaltered.

-Stepping outside of the react world, you might find applying redux is not as straightforward.
-However, the principle still stands.
-Knowing how to apply react principle in vairous environment is a fun and rewarding challenge.
-That might be a post for another time.